Chandani-dev/PinLView/README.md

 mPinView.initialize(this)
 ```

-Implement the listener interface as follows,
+Implement the listener interface as follows

 ```java
 private PinLockListener mPinLockListener = new PinLockListener() {